Manan-Joshi/TruLive-Caption/README.md

 5. Works well with rotated, transformed images.
 Aligns caption box with the images.

 ### Installation
-Currently a full featured version of the solution is available for InDesign CC2015 on MAC.
+Currently a full featured version of the solution is available for InDesign CC2015 and InDesign CC2017 on MAC.
 Download the installer and run it.
 If you have InDesign installed in a location other than under /Application, choose the InDesign install location.

 ### How to use